-Pennington Surname Genealogy
+Pennington Surname Meaning

-Lancashire.
-The root of the name is the Old English word penny and tun meaning “enclosure” or
+The Pennington surname derives from the place-name Pennington found near Ulverston in Cumbria and in the parish of Leigh in Lancashire.
+The root of the name is the Old English word penny and tun meaning “enclosure” or “settlement.”

-the late 12th century.
+The Cumbrian family who took the name dates from the late 12th century.
 The spelling was first Penington (a form which recurred), but Pennington began to come into use in the 14th century.

 - Pennington Research Association.
 Pennington genealogy.